Stephen Decatur: Command of USS President

 Endymion had sustained severe damage to the rigging, and her captain, Hope, decided to carry out repairs before tying up President.
 While this was happening Decatur made an attempt to escape.
 Decatur's frigate was finally overtaken by Pomone.
 Unaware that Decatur had surrendered, and then tried to flee, Pomone fired two broadsides into President before they realized that the battle was over.
 When boats from Pomone boarded President Decatur said "I surrender my sword to the captain of the black ship", a reference to Hope of HMS Endymion.
 After surrendering a second time, Decatur later claimed, "my ship crippled, and more than a four-fold force opposed to me, without a chance of escape left, I deemed it my duty to surrender."

-Soon Majestic caught up with the British fleet.
+Majestic soon caught up with the British fleet.
 Decatur, now dressed in full dress uniform, boarded Majestic and surrendered his sword to Captain Hayes.
 Hayes in a gesture of admiration returned the sword to Decatur saying that he was "proud in returning the sword of an officer, who had defended his ship so nobly."
 Before taking possession of President, Hayes allowed Decatur to return to his ship to perform burial services for the officers and seamen who had died in the engagement.
 He was also allowed to write a letter to his wife.
 Decatur along with surviving crew were taken prisoner and held captive in a Bermuda prison, arriving January 26, and were held there until February 1815.

-Upon arrival at the prison in Bermuda the British naval officers extended various courtesies and provisions that they felt were due to a man of Decatur's stature.
+Upon the Americans' arrival at the prison in Bermuda, the British naval officers there extended various courtesies and provisions that they felt were due to a man of Decatur's stature.
 The senior naval officer at the prison took the earliest opportunity to parole Decatur to New London, and on February 8, with news of the cessation of hostilities, Decatur traveled aboard (32), landing in New London on February 21.
 On February 26, Decatur arrived in New York City, where he convalesced in a boarding house.
 At war's end Decatur received a sword as a reward and thanks from Congress for his service in Tripoli and was also awarded the Congressional Gold Medal for distinguished service in the War of 1812.